 To disseminate the pro-poor goat based technologies under field condition and assessment of their impact on goat production.

-Current study is based on the data that has been collected from four registered breeding clusters via four corresponding enumerators for the year 2023-24.
-In accordance to above mentioned objectives of the project, effect of Gender of kids, type of birth (Litter size) of kids and Breeding cluster on body weight at different ages was seen.
+Current study is based on the data that have been collected from four registered breeding clusters via four corresponding enumerators for the year 2023-24.
+In accordance to above mentioned objectives of the project, effect of gender of kids, type of birth (litter size) of kids and Breeding cluster on body weight at different ages was seen.
 Body weight at birth is an important indicator of economic value of any farm so body weight at different ages has been taken.
 The overall efficiency of farm is judged through growth, production and reproductive performance of individual goat and the growth is measured in term of body weight (Sahu et.al.
 2020).
 Further the mortality was calculated based on year-long data.
 Heritability has been calculated to devise correct selection and breeding strategy for genetic improvement of Black Bengal goats.

 MATERIALS AND METHOD